iltempo/rulesio/README.md

 Options
 -------

-WhenAUser::Rack accepts these options:
+RulesIO::Rack accepts these options:

-* `token` -- the token for a WhenAUser channel
+* `token` -- the token for a rules.io channel
-* `webhook_url` -- defaults to 'http://whenauser.com/events'
+* `webhook_url` -- defaults to 'http://www.rules.io/events'
 * `middleware` -- takes the symbol for a middleware and a block, configuring it
-* `queue` -- takes the class used for queuing (default: WhenAUser::MemoryQueue), and an optional hash; see the section on girl_friday for examples
+* `queue` -- takes the class used for queuing (default: RulesIO::MemoryQueue), and an optional hash; see the section on girl_friday for examples
 * `controller_data` -- a string evaluated in the context of the Rails controller (if any) handling the request; it should return a hash to be merged into every event (both automatically generated and manually triggered events)

 The `exceptions` middleware accepts these options:

-* `token` -- the token for a WhenAUser error channel
+* `token` -- the token for a rules.io error channel
 * `ignore_exceptions` -- an array of exception class names, defaults to ['ActiveRecord::RecordNotFound', 'AbstractController::ActionNotFound', 'ActionController::RoutingError']
 * `ignore_crawlers` -- an array of strings to match against the user agent, includes a number of webcrawlers by default; matching requests do not generate events
-* `ignore_if` -- this proc is passed env and an exception; if it returns true, the exception is not reported to WhenAUser
+* `ignore_if` -- this proc is passed env and an exception; if it returns true, the exception is not reported to rules.io
 * `custom_data` -- this proc is passed env, and should return a hash to be merged into each automatically generated exception event

 The `users` middleware accepts these options:

 * `ignore_crawlers` -- an array of strings to match against the user agent, includes a number of webcrawlers by default; matching requests do not generate events
-* `ignore_if` -- this proc is passed env; if it returns true, no automatic events are reported to WhenAUser for this request
+* `ignore_if` -- this proc is passed env; if it returns true, no automatic events are reported to rules.io for this request
-* `ignore_if_controller` -- a string to be evaluated in the context of the Rails controller instance; if it evaluates to true, no automatic events are reported to WhenAUser for this request
+* `ignore_if_controller` -- a string to be evaluated in the context of the Rails controller instance; if it evaluates to true, no automatic events are reported to rules.io for this request
 * `custom_data` -- this proc is passed env, and should return a hash to be merged into each automatically generated event

-The WhenAUser::Users middleware uses the same token as WhenAUser::Rack.
+The RulesIO::Users middleware uses the same token as RulesIO::Rack.

 Here's an example of how to skip sending any user events for all requests to the SillyController: